 The College procedure for reporting and dealing with concerns can be found: Gateway>Policies and Procedures>Safeguarding.
-(Appendix 7)
+(Appendix 7).

 All written records must be passed to the Designated Safeguarding Lead.
-Records will be uploaded to the secure safeguarding database managed by the Designated Safeguarding Lead and maintained by them for a period of five years.
+Records will be uploaded to the secure safeguarding database managed by the Designated Safeguarding Lead and maintained for a period in line with the FE Data Retention and Disposal Schedule (Dec 2020) version.
 Records are strictly confidential.
 They may be accessed by the subject of the record but not by any third party other than the aforementioned or the Adult Safeguarding Champion.